Fruits, vegetables, whole grains and legumes are all good sources of dietary fiber.

 In this article, we will look at the different types of fiber, why they are important, and what foods contain high levels of fiber.

 Contents of this article:

 Here are some key points about fiber.
 More detail and supporting information is in the main article.

-- Dairy products and white bread are low in fiber
+- Dairy products and white bread have little to no fiber.

-- Cereal grains, seeds, and fruits are high in fiber
+- Cereal grains, seeds, vegetables, and fruits are good sources of fiber.

 Soluble and insoluble fiber